S1SYPHOS/kirby-pep/README.md

 ```

 These [examples](https://github.com/tovic/parsedown-extra-plugin#features) are a **good starting point**, too.

+## Known bugs
+Custom attributes for (external) links / images currently don't work - feel free to submit a PR with your solution!

 ## Credits / License
 `kirby-pep` is based on Taufik Nurrohman's `parsedown-extra-plugin` library (an extension to [ParsedownExtra](https://github.com/erusev/parsedown-extra)).
 It is licensed under the [MIT License](LICENSE), but **using Kirby in production** requires you to [buy a license](https://getkirby.com/buy).
 Are you ready for the [next step](https://getkirby.com/next)?